Become a Registered Nurse

 The RN to BSN at UW Bothell provides a pathway for students who have earned an Associate Degree in Nursing (ADN) and want to advance their education and career by earning a Bachelor of Science in Nursing (BSN).
 Our program requires students to complete a Nursing program at a community or technical college and earn an Associate Degree in Nursing, which allows the student to take the NCLEX- RN Licensure exam.

-The information provided on this page, is to help you navigate the RN to BSN pathway to becoming a Nurse.
+The information provided on this page is to help you navigate the RN to BSN pathway to becoming a Nurse.

-As you begin your Nursing school research, it is important to become familiar with language commonly used in Nursing school programs.
+As you begin your Nursing school research, it is important to become familiar with the language commonly used in Nursing school programs.